Sk3llington/Elastic_Stack_Server/README.md

 ![index html download](https://github.com/Sk3llington/Project-1-UCLA-Cyber-Security/blob/9bcdcb0cdda628a18aad96fd07d56585c2b7a0cc/Images/index_html_download.png)

-4. We confirm that the file has been downloaded with the `ls` command:
+4. I confirm that the file has been downloaded with the `ls` command:

 ```bash